How to Set Up a Fly Rod

 If you have a 5 to 7-weight reel, you can go ahead and use 50 to 100yds of backing.
 A 7 to 9-weight rod will require 100 to 200yds of backing.
 You need to attach this backing to the spool with a nail knot.
 You want to make sure it’s distributed evenly.

 Fly Fishing Line

-Fly line is one of the most confusing aspects of fly fishing and especially hard to understand for beginners.
+Fly line is one of the most confusing aspects of fly fishing and is especially hard to understand for beginners.
 One of your first decisions should be whether or not you need floating or sinking line.
-Floating line will be used in the majority of fly fishing situations due to how high it floats on the surface.
+Floating line will be used in the majority of fly fishing situations due to how high it will drift on the surface.

 Your next choice should be the taper of the fly line.
 Weight-forward taper is going to put the majority of the weight towards the front of the line and is great for longer forward casts.
 A double-taper line is a smart choice for more finesse situations and shorter casts.

 It’s not uncommon to “overline.”
-This means you put line on your reel that is one weight heavier than your rod.
+This means you put line on your reel that is one weighted line heavier than your rod.
 It allows for some extra power when you’re casting!
 You can easily feel it load.

 Putting A Fly Rod Together